 Paddock visit is the shorter and cheaper of the two.
 You can see a few reindeer in the enclosure from Easter to New Year.
-The visit is short but will give you a lot of information about the reindeer and if lucky you’ll be able to pet one.
+The visit is short but will give you a lot of information about them and if lucky you’ll be able to pet one.
 The fun part of this one is that you get to see the Santa’s Bothy and the Elves’ House.
 This part is also accessible for wheelchairs so pretty much anyone can visit.

 Hill trip is inaccessible for wheelchairs or any other impairments that would prevent one from hiking.
-However, it is the more interesting one of the two.
+However, it is the more interesting of the two.
 You get to pet and feed the animals in their natural environment.
 The trip takes about 40 min.
 They will offer you plastic boots.
 Take them!
 It is well worth the few pounds that they cost.
-Up on the hill you walk in their turf and that also means walking in mood and some poop.
+Up on the hill you walk in their turf and that also means walking in mud and poop.

 At that point, my knee was hurting pretty bad and Theary wasn’t really all that excited about walking among the reindeer, but I needed to see them.
 I asked her if she’d mind waiting and secretly hoped she’d join.
 In the end, she decided to go.